0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 3. To enable blind signing click on the right button for enabling blind signing on the Ledger device.
    ![enabling-blindsigning(3)-enabled.jpg.png](enabling-blindsigning%283%29-enabled.jpg.png)

-This setting update changes how we sign transactions on Partisia Blockchain with the Ledger.
+This setting update changes how Ledger signs transactions on Partisia Blockchain.
 The following steps shows how a blind signed transaction looks like.

 1. After signing